Taking Orthopedic Surgery to the Next Level

 The Mako System gives surgeons a more predictable joint replacement surgical experience.
 According to OSF St. Joseph president Lynn Fulton, patients have been asking for it by name.

 “We’ve been asked several times even over the past year if we had the Mako technology, or if we were looking at the Mako technology by patients who were thinking about joint replacement,” said Fulton.
 She explained, “The Mako is able to make more precise cuts, which means preservation of bone.
 It also equates to less pain for patients.
 They are also able to to partials, which is something a lot of times a surgeon will shy away from, and patients are able to sometimes get their surgery earlier and have it be less invasive.”

-Three surgeons have been trained to use the Mako System at OSF St. Joseph Medical Center: Brett Keller, DO; Joseph K. Newcomer, MD and Shaun Kink, MD.
-David Anderson, MD is scheduled to be certified on November 30.
+Five surgeons have been trained to use the Mako System at OSF St. Joseph Medical Center: Lucas Armstrong, MD; Mark Hanson, MD; Brett Keller, DO; Shaun Kink, MD and Joseph K. Newcomer, MD, FAAOS.